 Here is a comprehensive list of some of the best lakes in the Philippines.
+We also included the largest lakes in the Philippines and the special features of it.
+Consider this comprehensive travel guide when planning your itinerary.

 I sometimes imagine myself strolling somewhere remote, oh, along the bank of a mystic lake surrounded by enchanting forests.